 All 1095 Forms with Instructions (For 2015)

-There were a few issues with 1095-A forms this year.
-If you haven’t gotten your 1095-A or got the wrong one, see the updates below.
+There were a few issues with 1095-A forms over the years.
+If you haven’t gotten your 1095-A or got the wrong one, see the updates below for insight.

 Who Has to File 1095-B and 1095-C Forms?